 Polymyositis

-Juvenile Myositis
+Juvenile myositis

 Found in children under the age of 18, juvenile myositis (JM) is characterized by muscle weakness in the neck, shoulders, back, and torso.
 Juvenile dermatomyositis also has a red, patchy skin rash.

-As is the case for many rare diseases, these types of myositis can be difficult to diagnose, often requiring extensive testing and a muscle and skin biopsy.
+As is the case for many rare diseases, these types of myositis can be difficult to diagnose, often requiring extensive testing and a muscle and/or skin biopsy.
 Learn more about the diagnosis process and work with your doctor to determine the cause of your symptoms.